Skip to Main Content

 The Drinks and the Format

-Denver's cocktail culture has matured considerably, and the broader American appreciation for sake has followed the growth of Japanese cuisine's footprint in cities like New York, where operations like Atomix have pushed Korean-Japanese drinking culture into critical conversation, and in San Francisco, where Lazy Bear has demonstrated what a technically serious fermentation and drinks program looks like in a non-coastal register.
+Denver's cocktail culture has matured considerably, and the broader American appreciation for sake has followed the growth of Japanese cuisine's footprint in cities like New York and San Francisco, where operators have pushed serious fermentation and drinks programs into critical conversation.
 Izakaya Den's drinks program, in that context, is as important a signal of ambition as the kitchen output.

 Planning a Visit

 South Pearl Street is accessible by car with street parking available in the surrounding residential blocks, and the 1487A address puts the restaurant within a short walk of the Evans light rail station on the E, F, and H lines.
-The izakaya format is leading experienced with a group of three or four, which allows for broader menu coverage across multiple ordering rounds.
-Checking current hours and reservation availability directly with the venue is advisable before visiting, as izakaya operations often maintain flexible schedules that shift by season.
-Denver's dining options at similar price registers include Alma Fonda Fina and Annette, both on the South Denver circuit, making the neighborhood a reasonable base for an evening that spans more than one stop.
-For a full view of what Denver's dining scene offers across categories and price tiers, see our full Denver restaurants guide.
+The izakaya format is best experienced with a group of three or four, which allows for broader menu coverage across multiple ordering rounds.
+Hours are Tue to Thu 5 to 9:30 PM, Fri and Sat 4:30 to 10 PM, with Monday and Sunday closed; reservations are recommended.
+Denver's dining options at similar price registers include Alma Fonda Fina and Annette.

 The broader American izakaya category has also attracted attention at the upper end of farm-to-table sourcing, with venues like Blue Hill at Stone Barns in Tarrytown and Single Thread Farm in Healdsburg demonstrating what deep agricultural sourcing looks like when it becomes a kitchen's defining argument.
 The izakaya format, with its seasonal orientation and small-plate structure, is well-positioned to make a similar case in a city where the supply chain exists to support it.